-Before studying for a National General Certificate many applicants enquire as to whether funding is available.
-The simple answer to that question is yes.
+Before studying for a NEBOSH General Certificate many applicants ask whether funding is available.
+The simple answer to that question is, yes.

 Though dependent on individual circumstances, various types of financial support are on offer.
 And in order to help establish who qualifies for what, we have outlined these avenues below…